Friday, January 2, 2009

 Eze.18:26_"When a righteous [saved] man turneth away from his

-sins he has done he shall die."
+[does not repent before he dies], for the sins he has done he shall

 II Peter 2:20_"...if after they have escaped the sins of the world